lessquitos/classifaedes/README.md

 # History

-This code was initially published while Debug[link] was a Verily project.
+This code was initially published while [Debug](https://debug.com/) was a [Verily](https://verily.com/) project.
 Debug is no longer part of Verily, and questions regarding this code may be sent to press@debugproject.com.